The kinematic cosmic dipole beyond Ellis and Baldwin: Kinematic dipole without any assumption on the spectrum and number count

 \section{Kinematic dipole without any assumption on the spectrum and number count}

-Here, we want to derive a dipole expression, without making the power law hypothesis for the cumulative number count and spectrum of our sources.
-The assumptions we will make is that $\beta\ll1$ and that we observe the same spectra for all of the sources, or at least the same spectral profile.
-In other words $S_i\propto s(\nu)$ for every object $i$ in our survey, and $s(\nu)$ any function.
+Here, we derive a dipole expression, without making the power-law hypothesis for the cumulative number count and spectrum of our sources.
+We assume that $\beta\ll1$ and that all the sources exhibit the same spectrum, or at least the same spectral profile.
+In other words $S_i\propto s(\nu)$ for every object $i$ in our survey, and $s(\nu)$ is any function.